 Cando is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Cando citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.17% of adults 25 and older in Cando have a college degree.
+The percentage of adults in Cando who are college-educated is close to the national average for all communities of 21.84%: 18.17% of the adults in Cando have a bachelor's degree or advanced degree.

 The per capita income in Cando in 2022 was $31,796, which is low income relative to North Dakota, and middle income relative to the rest of the US.
 This equates to an annual income of $127,184 for a family of four.
 However, Cando contains both very wealthy and poor people as well.